Dancing In The Moonlight Chords | King Harvest + Toploader Guitar Lesson with TAB + Backing Tracks

 Fm – Bb – Eb – Bb/D – Cm – Cm7/Bb

-Towards the end of the song, there are two breakdown variations of the chorus, both designed to encourage audience participation and clapping.
+Towards the end of the song, there are two breakdown variations of the chorus, both designed to encourage audience participation.

-You can download this chord chart as well and then on the gig be well smug as you hand out a chord chart for either King Harvest or Toploader!
+You can download this chord chart as well.
+On a gig, you can even feel smug handing out a chord chart for either the King Harvest or Toploader version!

 Who wrote Dancing in the Moonlight?